 In addition to this, the Emission Gap Report released by UNEP just weeks prior to COP, delineated a depressing picture of our future.
 The report concluded that without rapid societal transformation, there is no credible path to a 1.5°C future.
 As it stands, we are currently on track for an alarming 2.8°C. As a result, given the lack of ‘transformative’ agendas presented at COP, in addition to the challenging geopolitical environment at present, it seems COP27 was not as successful as we had hoped in creating pivotal global change to tackle climate change.
 Our current course of action fails secure adequate funding to engage in the meaningful implementation of the Sustainable Development Goals and 1.5°C; what can we do about it moving forward?

-COP28 is already taking shape, with the Abu Dhabi Sustainability Week approaching in the New Year (January 14th-21st 2023), which aims to reflect on COP27’s outcomes, to inform the agendas for COP28 and pave the way for the first Global Stocktake since the signing of the Paris agreement.
+COP28 is already taking shape, with the Abu Dhabi Sustainability Week approaching in the New Year (January 14th-21st 2023), which aims to reflect on COP27’s outcomes, to inform the agendas for COP28 and pave the way for the first Global Stocktake since the signing of the Paris Agreement.
 The Global Stocktake presents the opportunity for countries to empirically verify the effectiveness of their emission targets and compare Nationally Determined Contributions against global goals.
 This process is likely to be mirrored by private sector reflections and in turn, enhanced emissions and ESG commitments.
 The COP27 agenda highlighted the unique role the private sector has in providing capital and solutions to meet the SDGs.
 Currently, only 1.6% of all adaptation funding comes from private sector investment.
 The adaptive market has recently been estimated to be worth over $2 trillion per year by 2026.
-To learn more about the opportunities this market and our SDG platform click here.

 © 2023 Itriom Limited.
 All rights reserved.
 Republication or redistribution of Itriom’s content, including by framing or similar means, is prohibited without the prior written consent of Itriom Limited.
 This material is provided for informational purposes only.